 Don’t be shy – ask your ad network for help

 Finally, don’t forget that ad networks are a service-based business and are there to help you maximize your revenue.
 For many developers, strategizing a monetization plan can get tricky, but fortunately for the mobile ad networks like AppFlood, which have addressed concerns and aided thousands of app developers, advertising networks have plenty of experience troubleshooting or even guiding your mobile optimization strategy.
-This might mean someone from the ad network will work directly with you to allocate traffic to target demographics, or your mobile advertising network of choice might fulfill your request for a data analysis report of your app’s monetization performance.
+This might mean someone from the ad network will work directly with you to allocate traffic to target demographics, or your mobile advertising network of choice might fulfill your request for a data analysis report of your app’s monetization performance, they may use an android databases system.
+With so many employees now working remotely it creates some serious challenges for businesses but did you know that you can monitor internet activity of staff working for you and so see what they are doing?
+This makes it so much easier to manage them and catch any bad behaviour so comes highly recommended.

 Don’t be afraid to reach out.